TurgenSec/policies/README.md

 internal-only use and/or those with particular sensitivity.

 Our policies on GitHub are open-source under under [CC0-1.0](#license).
-You may use than and repurpose them however you wish, provided that you do not charge for their use.
+You may use and repurpose them however you wish, provided that you do not charge for their use.
 Bear in mind that these policies are specific to TurgenSec, so any further use is likely to require adapatation.

 # Important notes